itsa/itsa.github.io/_docs/scrollable/simple-scrollable.md

 Click on the button to toggle the className:

 <div class="container" plugin-scroll="true" scroll-light="true">
-    <p>This example shows how to interrupt a transition.
-Interruption can be done when using the interruption-methods that return a Promise, like node\'s class-methods or transition.
-These methods return Promise with extra methods: cancel, freeze and finish, which all interrupt the transition and force to the initial, current or final state immediately.<br><br>Start switching the class, while during transition experiment with canceling, freezing or finishing.</p>
+    <p>Thisexampleshowshowtointerruptatransition.Interruptioncanbedonewhenusingtheinterruption-methodsthatreturnaPromise, likenode\'sclass-methodsortransition.ThesemethodsreturnPromise with extra methods: cancel, freeze and finish, which all interrupt the transition and force to the initial, current or final state immediately.<br><br>Start switching the class, while during transition experiment with canceling, freezing or finishing.</p>
     <p>This example shows how to interrupt a transition.
 Interruption can be done when using the interruption-methods that return a Promise, like node\'s class-methods or transition.
 These methods return Promise with extra methods: cancel, freeze and finish, which all interrupt the transition and force to the initial, current or final state immediately.<br><br>Start switching the class, while during transition experiment with canceling, freezing or finishing.</p>
     <p>This example shows how to interrupt a transition.
 Interruption can be done when using the interruption-methods that return a Promise, like node\'s class-methods or transition.
 These methods return Promise with extra methods: cancel, freeze and finish, which all interrupt the transition and force to the initial, current or final state immediately.<br><br>Start switching the class, while during transition experiment with canceling, freezing or finishing.</p>
 </div>